 We stewarded the development of a masterplan that manages stormwater, creates habitat for indigenous species, and selectively embraces trees thereby preserving the quality of the community.
 Our strategy saved the existing building, preserve the site and the existing trees contributed to the preservation of the neighborhood history.

-The renovated home includes 25% increased fenestration with glazing type and area tuned towards exposure, and a new building envelope achieving a 35% improvement over the new International Green Construction Code code baseline.
+The renovated home includes 25% increased fenestration with glazing type and area tuned towards exposure, and a new building envelope, new heating and cooling systems.
+Taken together with a suite of other decisions that grew out of our early energy modeling of the project, the project achieved a 35% improvement over code baseline.

 Bringing in daylight and natural cross ventilation, the new design maximizes the benefits of available sun in winter and abundant shade in summer provided by the wooded context while retaining the tie between house and site that inspired the original design.